-For each nomination or renewal, the members of the Fit and Proper Review Committee check that the Nomination/Renewal file prepared by the Group Human Resources department contains all necessary documents and has been properly prepared.
+For each nomination or renewal, the members of the Fit and Proper Review Committee check that the Nomination and Renewal file prepared by the Group Human Resources department contains all necessary documents and has been properly prepared.
 The Committee assesses the candidate's disclosed qualifications, experience and knowledge, as well as his or her compliance with internal rules concerning professional qualifications, minimum grades to hold the function and relevant experience, based on skills matrices.

-The Fit and Proper Review Committee's opinion is submitted to the Chief Executive Officer, who in turn seeks the opinion of CNP SA's Remuneration and Nominations Committee.
-The consultation process may be carried out electronically, with all members submitting their opinion by email.
-If the Remuneration and Nominations Committee's opinion is negative, the Chief Executive Officer makes the final decision after consulting the second person who effectively runs CNP Assurances.
+The Fit and Proper Review Committee's opinion is submitted to the Chief Executive Officer, who in turn seeks the opinion of CNP Assurances SA's Remuneration and Nominations Committee.